dbwest/elk/flights.md

 1. How many delays were there in the last 3 days?

-2. In the past 7 days what was the highest average ticket price?
+2. In the past 7 days what was the average ticket price?

 3. What is the least common weather to have at a destination this week?